Roorda-Tuten-Labs/.github/profile/README.md

-# Hello, Welcome to Roorda-Tuten Labs!
+# Hello, Welcome to the Roorda-Tuten Labs!

 Visit our [README](https://github.com/Roorda-Tuten-Labs/README/wiki) for info and resources.